Oron people: Nka

 In Oron, every person in the community both male and female was expected to belong to an Nka, except the very young children.
 This society was set to enforce the norms of the village on its members who were at the grade of a same age.
 It was a socializing institution which taught members of the society the norms, law and orders in the society and also contribution in the development of the community.
 In Oron members often refer to themselves as Nda (Oron) and Adami (Okobo), punishment was given by the Nka on any members that disobey the norms and tradition of the society.
 The Nka are charged in correspondence role in maintaining public sources of water supply, street, market as well as guarding the village.
 In Okobo the Nka UkparaIsong was charged in cleaning market square, stream and streets.
-Nka Ufere look after the shrines abd administered oath for accused person of witchcraft, Nka Ndito was charged in the general administration of the village and ensure orders, Nka Eso acted as village guards.
+Nka Ufere look after the shrines and administered oath for accused person of witchcraft, Nka Ndito was charged in the general administration of the village and ensure orders, Nka Eso acted as village guards.
 Among the Idua, Nka Mkparawa acted as warriors grade charged with responsibility of fighting of treats in the village, Nka Ndito Isong which membership was both for male and female was to enforce unity and development in the village.